snax4a/shy/README.md

 ### Project setup

-1. Make sure prerequisites are installed for your operating system.
+1. Make sure prerequisites are installed for your operating system (commands above are mostly for macOS)

 2. Run `npm install` to install server dependencies.